Algerian Ligue Professionnelle 1: Records

-Foreign players with most appearances

-All-time table (1964-2022)
+All-time table (1964-2023)

 The all-time Algerian Ligue Professionnelle 1 table is a cumulative record of all match results, points and goals of every team that has played in the Algerian Ligue Professionnelle 1 since its inception in 1964.
-The table that follows is accurate as of the end of the 2021–22 season.
+The table that follows is accurate as of the end of the 2022–23 season.
 Teams in bold are part of the 2022–23.
 Numbers in bold are the record (highest either positive or negative) numbers in each column.

-League or status at 2019–20:
+League or status at 2022–23:

 Best finish in African and international competitions by club

+Non-CAF competition

+The 1982 African Super Cup is a match which took place on January 25, 1982 during the Tournament of Fraternity in Abidjan, Ivory Coast.
+JS Kabylie won this trophy against the Cameroonians of Union Douala.
+The newspaper France Football commented on this event of the birth of the brand new African Super Cup.